SJBRF/asic_design_course2024/README.md

 ![dff_const](https://github.com/user-attachments/assets/63f197d2-1f70-4187-a0d8-9d32680ad200)

-The optimised design infers a direct connection of VDD (logic 1) to the output q as shown above
+The above code infers a two D flip-flop with asynchronous set(reset signal is applied to set input ), whereas the optimised design infers a direct connection of VDD (logic 1) to the output q as shown above.

 **Example 5:**